jdegand/link-sharing-app-frontend/README.md

 - Dark Mode added to Navbar
 - Styling
 - Drag and Drop functionality on Preview page
-- When to send the API request -> have to save the links array when order of links changes
+- When to send the API request -> have to save the links array when order of links changes -> add another button?
 - Testing (I left the Karma and Jasmine packages installed)
 - Zod & TypeScript improvements
 - Use copy-to-clipboard functionality for sharing the preview link -> directive?